KChen-lab/Monopogen/README.md

 ```
 ### ld refinement on putative somatic SNVs ###
 One advantage of Monopogen is to extend the machinery of LD refinement from human population level to cell population level.
-Users need to prepare for the cell barcode file [CB_7K.maester_scRNA.csv](https://drive.google.com/file/d/1LhNYpU194kaBevW5nd2ORX7qO3pigQOH/view?usp=share_link).
-The cell barcode file includes two column: 1) cell barcode; 2 number of reads detected in each cell.
-This could be from cell ranger/Seurat.
+Users need to prepare the cell barcode file [CB_7K.maester_scRNA.csv](https://drive.google.com/file/d/1LhNYpU194kaBevW5nd2ORX7qO3pigQOH/view?usp=share_link).
+The cell barcode file includes two columns: 1) cell barcode; 2) number of reads detected in each cell.
+This could be generated using `cell ranger`/`Seurat`.
 You can select top cells (1K~10K) with high reads detected.
 There are three steps `featureInfo`, `cellScan`, and `LDrefinement` to call putative somatic SNVs.
 Here we show the step one by one.

 To extract the feature information from sequencing data, we need to run (this step will take ~63 mins)
 ```